 If you’re looking for a museum that will make science fun for your kids, COSI is the place to explore.
 You (and your kids) will be amazed at how much hair raising fun (yes, there’s an exhibit for that) learning can be.

 Explore the diverse biomes of the Himalayas, the Pacific Islands, desert and rainforest without leaving Columbus.
 Enjoy the natural beauty of the displays at The Franklin Park Conservatory while observing the art work interspersed throughout the Conservatory, Palm House and Gardens.

-The grounds are the ideal space for kids to stretch their legs and run off some energy.
+The grounds are super kid friendly as there are open areas for them to stretch their legs and run off some energy.
 Just make sure you’re in the conservatory at 1 p.m. and 3 p.m. when the butterflies are released in the Pacific Islands Biome, an experience you won’t want to miss.